A damning report by the National Audit Office has severely criticised the government's Universal Credit reforms.

 So right now we have pilots that don’t test what the government says it wants to roll out nationally, no plan for developing all of the components that are missing from the pilots, no clear view of the detail of many aspects of the policy, and no confidence that the government can actually deliver many of the original benefits that were promised.

 Iain Duncan Smith has continued to promise that the final rollout of the policy will be completed as originally planned by 2017 and within the originally agreed budget of £2.4 billion.
 The only way he can deliver this is to make compromise after compromise after compromise in the scope of the project.
 The question we need to ask ourselves is whether what started out with relatively lofty ambitions to transform the experience of claimants will now be a shadow of its former self.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.